Estate Planning After The New Tax Law

 No two estate plans are alike.

 Your assets and the needs of your loved ones are unique, so it’s important to work with a qualified financial advisor and estate planning attorney to develop an estate plan that works for your situation.
+If you are in the Springfield, MO area, join us at the Resource Center for a comprehensive and collaborative once-a-month “Estate Planning Basics” session with attorney Will Worsham.

 Here are a few things you’ll want to consider.